clj0020/python-web-crawler/README.md

 ## Python3

-If you code in Python3 and run into issues, make sure you're shell is pointing to the right version of Python with `python --version`.
-If it's pointing to something less than 3 you can change the makefile to use `python3` and `pip3`.
+If you have python and run into issues, make sure you're shell is pointing to the right version of Python with `python --version`.